ioppermann/modjpeg-nginx/README.md

 __Context:__ `location`

-Apply a filter to the image.
+Apply an effect to the image.

 `grayscale` will remove all color components from the image.
 This only applies to images in the YCbCr color space.